JoeMoncrieff/Chrome-CardTabber/README.md

 * ~~Hard to tell if card is added w/o opening pop-up (maybe alter buttons to show)~~
     * changed button but mb could change background around card in some views.
 * Wished that card would have an image pop up in the list view window - Potential DB integration for this one?.
+    * See if img link in all modes.
+Issues with text only mode... just drop support?
 * ~~Confirmation prompt for clearing list - easy to click on accident~~
     * provisional fix for now.
 * ~~When page isn't fully populated "Phantom buttons" appear that do nothing~~ Fixed